BorisNaydenov/Predicting-the-Stock-Market/README.md

 ## No investment advice and do not try to time the market without me.

-1. I am predicting stock market's possible return  on bonds' historical movement.
+1. I am predicting stock market's return based on bonds' historical movement.
 2. Exploring the S&amp;P500 from a financial and macroeconomic perspective.
 3. I focus on descriptive statistics and building a regression model.
 4. Pleasure creating charts and discovering a mistake in a book.